-If you crave authentic Cajun flavors, these easy Louisiana red beans and rice are the best.
+If you crave authentic Cajun and Creole flavors, these easy Louisiana red beans and rice are the best.
 With smoky, spicy andouille sausage, the “holy trinity” of veggies and freshly steamed white rice, this is a meal the whole family will enjoy.

 Ingredients for Louisiana red beans rice and sausage

 - Andouille Sausage